Accessibility design for people with special needs

 - any others who might visit the school.

-Under clause D1 (Access Routes) of the Building Code a board of trustees must make sure all students and other people with disabilities can enter the building and carry out normal activities and functions.
+Under clause D1 (Access Routes) of the Building Code a board must make sure all students and other people with disabilities can enter the building and carry out normal activities and functions.

 New Zealand Standard 4121:2001

 NZS 4121:2001 Design for access and mobility: Buildings and associated facilities is the design standard for access and mobility.
 The Ministry has adopted it as mandatory and schools must follow it.